Harish-918/Expense-Tracker/README.md

 Make sure the backend server is running and accessible at `http://localhost:9418`.
 The frontend (React app) will make requests to this URL to interact with the backend.

-## Running Tests

-Currently, this project does not include automated tests.
-You can manually test the app using tools like [Postman](https://www.postman.com/) or `curl` for API requests, and interact with the frontend through the web browser.

 ## Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 When contributing, please adhere to the following guidelines: